 Whether it’s from government legislation, pressure from investors or an increasing consumer demand for more environmentally friendly options, more and more businesses are relying on energy efficient measures to make their business more profitable and more popular.
 Being energy efficient is quickly becoming a necessity rather than an option for businesses nowadays.
 If your business hasn’t already taken steps to become more environmentally friendly, going green should be high on your action plan for 2021.

-Whether you’re just starting out on your journey to be more green, or you’re looking to fine tune your processes, an energy survey is a fantastic step to take.
+Whether you’re just starting out on your journey to be more green, or you’re looking to fine tune your processes, a green energy survey is a fantastic step to take.

 What is an energy survey?